Albertano contra los mostros

 Albertano contra los mostros is a Mexican sitcom television series produced by André Barrén for TelevisaUnivision.
 It premiered first in the United States on Univision on 3 April 2022.
-Ariel Miramontes stars as Albertano, the title character.
+Ariel Miramontes stars in the title role.
 Production of the series began on 29 October 2021.
 In Mexico, the series premiered on Las Estrellas on 17 April 2022.

 Plot

 The series follows Albertano (Ariel Miramontes) and his fight against businesswoman Lola D'Bo (Maribel Guardia) and the witch Casilda (Olivia Collins).
 Casilda pursues Albertano in order to devour his heart in a ritual that will allow her to be eternally young and beautiful.
 Lola D'Bo seeks to join Casilda to obtain the secret of eternal youth.